Margoju/GoodVibes-2/README.md

 *   The `--imag` option will print any imaginary frequencies (in wavenumbers) for each structure.
 Presently, all are reported.
 The hard-coded variable im_freq_cutoff can be edited to change this.
 To generate new input files (i.e. if this is an undesirable imaginary frequency) see [pyQRC](https://github.com/bobbypaton/pyQRC)
 *   The `--invertifreq` option will convert any low lying imaginary frequencies lying in a certain range to positive values (in wavenumbers).
 The default cutoff is to make imaginary frequencies above -50 cm<sup>-1</sup> positive.
 The `-- invertifreq auto` option will convert any imaginary frequecies other than imaginary frequency in TS.
 *	The `--freespace` option specifies the solvent.
 The amount of free space accessible to the solute is computed based on the solvent's molecular and bulk densities.
 This is then used to correct the volume available to each molecule from the ideal gas approximation used in the Sackur-Tetrode calculation of translational entropy, as proposed by [Shakhnovich and Whitesides](http://pubs.acs.org/doi/abs/10.1021/jo970944f).<sup>5</sup> The keywords H2O, toluene, DMF (N,N-dimethylformamide), AcOH (acetic acid) and chloroform are recognized.
 *	The `--output` option is used to change the default output file name to a specified name instead.
-Use as  `--output NAME` to change the name of the output file of thermochemical data from "GoodVibes.dat" to "GoodVibes_NAME.dat"
+Use as  `--output NAME` to change the name of the output file of thermochemical data from "GoodVibes2.dat" to "GoodVibes2_NAME.dat"
 *	The `--media` option applies an entropy correction to calculations done on solvent molecules calculated from their standard concentration. `-c 1` should be used in conjunction with this argument.
 *	The `--xyz` option will write all molecular Cartesian coordinates to a .xyz output file.
-*	The `--csv` option will write GoodVibes calculated thermochemical data to a .csv output file.
+*	The `--csv` option will write GoodVibes2 calculated thermochemical data to a .csv output file.
 *  The `--custom_ext` option allows for custom file extensions to be used.
 Current default calculation output files accepted are `.log` or `.out` file extensions.
-New extensions can be detected by using GoodVibes with the option `--custom_ext file_extension`.
+New extensions can be detected by using GoodVibes2 with the option `--custom_ext file_extension`.
 *	The `--bav` option allows the user to choose how the average moment of inertia is computed, used in computing the free-rotor entropy.
 Options are `--bav global` to have all molecules computed with the same moment of inertia=10*10-44 kg m2 or `--bav conf` to use the averaged rotational constants parsed from Gaussian output files to compute the average moment of inertia
 *	The `--g4` option allows the user to analyze G4 calculations from Gaussian.
 This option might be combined with a scaling factor of 0.9854 for vibrational frequencies (`-v 0.9854`) as suggested previously (doi: 10.1021/jp508422u).